danielPerez97/website/src/posts/PragmaticDaggerArticle1.md

 ## Notes

 #### "Yes.
-It is imperative that we call Dagger's generated code *somewhere* for every object we'd like to retrieve from the Dagger graph.*"
+It is imperative that we call Dagger's generated code *somewhere* for every object we'd like to retrieve from the Dagger graph."
 * This isn't to say we can't be more clever about calling our `MembersInjector`'s.
 [Slack largely hid this][4] by using an extension to Dagger called [Anvil][5].